diwan-kadir/Gesture-Recognition/README.md

 IMPLEMENTATION Video: https://www.youtube.com/watch?v=vIoCR4eFcnc

-Project : Gesture Recognition using Arduino, Tensorflow and JoyStick Controller
+Project : Gesture Recognition using Arduino, Tensorflow and JoyStick Controller.

 About :
 The project idea is to implement gesture recogntion with joystick controller.